 Charlton Heston and Franklin Schaffner (with an added ‘J.’ in his name) continued on to Planet of the Apes and movie history; it’s interesting that as Heston’s career wound down, he brought star quality to science fiction, which before had been career quicksand for most actors.
-Schaffner made further film history with Patton his peak.
+Schaffner made further film history with Patton, his peak.
 Just four features later, his The Boys from Brazil came across as trashy kitch, but with high-paid actors.
-Schaffner brought it to screen at the UCLA Film School, expecting to be lauded by the students, but was instead greeted with indifference, and questions of good taste and political irresponsibility!
+Schaffner brought it to screen at the UCLA Film School, expecting to be lauded by the students.
+He was instead greeted with indifference, and questions of good taste and political irresponsibility!

 Reviewed by Glenn Erickson

 Supplements: Audio commentary by Sergio Mims.

 Deaf and Hearing-impaired Friendly?
 YES; Subtitles: English (feature only)

 Packaging: One Blu-ray in Keep case